yabje/scoresaber-wiki/wiki/ranking/qat-guidelines.md

 :::
 ## QAT Behavior

-As a member of the QAT, your actions represent the QAT and Scoresaber as a whole.
+As a member of the QAT, your actions represent the QAT and ScoreSaber as a whole.
 You are expected to carry yourself with respect and empathy when publicly interacting with the ranked system.
 Not only does kind, responsible behavior reflect well on yourself and the team- it also is far more effective at creating healthy change in a map.